 FAQs About Red Light Therapy for Athletes

-Does red light therapy really improve athletic performance?
+Does red light therapy support athletic performance?

 How long should an athlete use red light therapy?